neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/question-answering/question_answering-cli.md

   --seed 42
 ```

-The model converges to ~71% accuracy without any hyperparameter search after 10 epochs.
+The model converges to ~69% F1 without any hyperparameter search after 8 epochs.